2021 Distinguished University Professors

 University of Maryland School of Nursing

-Dr. Jenkins’ distinguished career in nursing spans 56 years, including the past 25 as a member of the School of Nursing (UMSON) faculty.
+Louise Jenkins’ distinguished career in nursing spans 56 years, including the past 25 as a member of the School of Nursing (UMSON) faculty.
 She is a pioneer in the field of creating transformative and evidence-based learning experiences, initially for nursing students and subsequently for health professions and social service students.

 Dr. Jenkins also has significantly shaped the professional development of nursing faculty.
 She co-developed and leads the Teaching in Nursing and Health Professions Certificate Program, in which graduate and postgraduate students take coursework to acquire essential skills for teaching.
 As founding director of the Institute for Educators, she has led its evolution into a comprehensive statewide resource that provides essential knowledge and skills to equip nurses for faculty roles.

-In 2000, Dr. Jenkins and David Mallott, MD, of the University of Maryland School of Medicine opened the Clinical Education and Evaluation Standardized Patient Laboratory, a joint venture to expand on the previously limited use of standardized patients by both schools.
+In 2000, Jenkins and David Mallott, MD, of the University of Maryland School of Medicine opened the Clinical Education and Evaluation Standardized Patient Laboratory, a joint venture to expand on the previously limited use of standardized patients by both schools.
 Today, the renamed Standardized Patient Program annually has more than 13,000 learner contacts and 7,500 standardized patient encounters while employing about 120 standardized patients.

-Dr. Jenkins was UMB’s Teacher of the Year in 2016, and she received a Wilson H. Elkins Professorship from the University System of Maryland in 2018.
+Jenkins was UMB’s Teacher of the Year in 2016, and she received a Wilson H. Elkins Professorship from the University System of Maryland in 2018.
 She earned her Bachelor of Science degree in Nursing from Northern Illinois University and her master’s and PhD from UMSON.

 James Kaper, PhD James Kaper, PhD